American Music Award for Best Hip-Hop Album

-The American Music Award for Favorite Album – Rap/Hip Hop has been awarded since 1989.
+The American Music Award for Best Hip-Hop Album (formerly Favorite Album – Rap/Hip Hop 1989-2025) has been awarded since 1989.
 Years reflect in the year in which the awards were presented, for works released in the previous year (until 2003 onward where awards were handed out on November of the same year).
 Drake has the most nominations with 9.